pedrom34/TutoAsus/Readme.md

 And exit vi as explained above to save.

 ### 6.1.
 Example conf
-A short example with https only, there are lots of other configurations on the internet:
+There are lots of other configurations on the internet.
+You can take a look at linuxserver.io reverse-proxy confs [here](https://github.com/linuxserver/reverse-proxy-confs).
+A short example with https only:

 ```nginx
 user  nobody;